1v4n4/directory-of-hotels/README.md

 ## Credits
-This project is based on design by Mathew Njuguna, Sam Achola and Kevin Mutuaand.
+This project is based on design by Mathew Njuguna, Sam Achola and Kevin Mutuaand for Patashule.

 ## 📝 License